 Russia to New Zealand

-- February 2014: Deputy Foreign Minister Igor Morgulov visited for Foreign Ministry Consultations
+- February 2014: Deputy Foreign Minister Igor Morgulov for Foreign Ministry Consultations

-- March 2012: Deputy Foreign Minister Andrey Denisov visited for Foreign Ministry Consultations
+- March 2012: Deputy Foreign Minister Andrey Denisov for Foreign Ministry Consultations

-- January 2012: Foreign Affairs Minister Sergey Lavrov visited for bilateral consultations.
+- January 2012: Foreign Affairs Minister Sergey Lavrov for bilateral consultations.